 We have entered into a standard form of director agreement with each of our directors.
-Under these agreements, we paid cash compensation (inclusive of directors' fees) to our directors in an aggregate amount of US\$0.8 million in 2012.
+Under these agreements, we paid cash compensation (inclusive of directors' fees) to our directors in an aggregate amount of US\$1.3 million in 2013.
 Directors are reimbursed for all expenses incurred in connection with each Board of Directors meeting and when carrying out their duties as directors of our company.
-See "-Employee's Stock Option Plans" for options granted to our directors in 2012.
+See "-Employee's Stock Option Plans" for options granted to our directors in 2013.

 We have entered into standard forms of employment agreements with our executive officers.
-Under these agreements, we paid cash compensation to our executive officers in an aggregate amount of US\$1.9 million in 2012.
-These agreements provide for terms of service, salary and additional cash compensation arrangements, all of which have been reflected in the 2012 aggregate compensation amount.
-See "-Employee's Stock Option Plans" for options granted to our executive officers in 2012.
+Under these agreements, we paid cash compensation to our executive officers in an aggregate amount of US\$1 million in 2013, excluding compensation paid to Min Fan and James Jianzhang Liang, who also serve and receive compensation as our executive directors.
+These agreements provide for terms of service, salary and additional cash compensation arrangements, all of which have been reflected in the 2013 aggregate compensation amount.
+See "-Employee's Stock Option Plans" for options granted to our executive officers in 2013.